Paris is one of my favourite cities!

-I catch the early train from Amsterdam so I was in Paris around 10 AM already.
-It was a rainy gray Monday morning and I felt like I was the only person in the city.
-Usually it’s packed with tourists, but this time its streets were almost empty.
-I had a feeling like I traveled to some different time, when it was only the city of Parisians and a few travelers.
+I caught an early train from Amsterdam and was in Paris already at 10 am, soI had the whole day to explore the city.
+It was a rainy, grey Monday morning, and I felt like I was the only person in the city.
+Paris is usually packed with tourists, but its streets were almost empty this time.
+I had a feeling like I travelled to some different time when it was only the city of Parisians and a few travellers.

-Palais Garnier and Coco Chanel
+Palais Garnier & Coco Chanel

-I took a walk from the Jardin du Luxembourg where my hotel was located towards the Seine River, Louvre and Palais Garnier.
+I took a walk from the Jardin du Luxembourg, where my hotel was located, towards the Seine River, Louvre and Palais Garnier.

-Marais, street art and vintage shops
+Marais, street art & vintage shops